Backflow Testing Lubbock: 2026 Costs, Rules & Tips

 Why a City Mandated Backflow Inspection is a Big Deal

-The required backflow testing Lubbock mandates is a non-optional, legally required check of your backflow prevention device.
-It’s the city’s way of verifying that your device is functioning perfectly and protecting the public water supply.
+The required backflow testing Lubbock mandates is a non optional, legally required check of your backflow prevention device.
+It is the city’s way of verifying that your device is functioning perfectly and protecting the public water supply.

 In Lubbock, neglecting this yearly requirement can have serious consequences.
-City code gives the water utility the authority to disconnect your water service if a required backflow assembly isn’t installed, tested, and properly maintained.
-This isn’t meant to be a punishment.
-It’s a necessary enforcement step to prevent contamination incidents that could affect public health.
+City code gives the water utility the authority to disconnect your water service if a required backflow assembly is not installed, tested, and properly maintained.
+This is not meant to be a punishment.
+It is a necessary enforcement step to prevent contamination incidents that could affect public health.

 The good news is that staying compliant is straightforward.
 All you need to do is schedule your annual inspection with a licensed tester who can handle the test and the city paperwork for you.